As you begin your planning it makes sense to consider your audience, and potential audience, carefully.

 There are several ways of incorporating sport into your activity and you can find out more by exploring the resources below.

-Working with Sporting Equals we have created a Sport and Holocaust Memorial Day factsheet which provides all the essential information you need to involve your neighbourhood in a valuable and inclusive sporting experience on or around 27 January.
+Working with Sporting Equals we created a Sport and Holocaust Memorial Day factsheet for HMD 2014 which provides all the essential information you need to involve your neighbourhood in a valuable and inclusive sporting experience on or around 27 January.
 Discover inspirational sports stories which may be useful in your activity content.

 Our sports activity posters feature:

-To help trade union members mark HMD within the workplace, we have produced a factsheet about Marking HMD in your workplace
+To help trade union members mark HMD within the workplace, we have produced a Get involved guide for trade unions.

 What is your audience’s level of engagement?